obidea/semantika/README.md

 API Overview
 ------------

-### System Setup
+#### System Setup

-An instance of `com.obidea.semantika.app.ApplicationManager` is created by loading a configuration file, i.e., `application.cfg.xml` in your classpath.
-[Please refer to our wiki page for more details about Semantika configuration settings](https://github.com/obidea/semantika-api/wiki/1.-XML-Configuration-File).
+An instance of `com.obidea.semantika.app.ApplicationManager` is created by loading the configuration file `application.cfg.xml` in your classpath.
+[Please refer to our wiki page for more details about Semantika configuration settings](https://github.com/obidea/semantika/wiki/1.-XML-Configuration-File).
 ```java
 ApplicationManager manager = new ApplicationFactory()
              .configure("application.cfg.xml")
              .createApplicationManager();
 ```

-### SPARQL Query Answer
+#### SPARQL Query Answer

 The `ApplicationManager` then creates `SparqlQueryEngine` which is a thread-safe object that is initiated once to serve SPARQL query answering.
 ```java